These are emerging questions and answers related to moving courses online.

 You can share UBC's Collaborate Ultra student guide and Canvas student guide with your students.
 Collaborate Ultra also provides support documentation for participants.

 Get started with UBC’s Proctorio instructor guide and read more below.

 - How does Proctorio support taking remote exams?

-- Proctorio helps preserve exam integrity by:
+- Proctorio helps preserve exam integrity in Canvas by:

 - Recording students' video, audio, screen, and/or keyboard activity during an exam